 - A money strap to minimize lost or stolen funds

 - A pocket knife

-- A better camera than your smart phone has
+- A standalone camera that’s better than your smartphone

 Now get out there and explore the open road!

 Start the discussion!